Jack Davis (cartoonist): Advertising and magazines

-Films, posters, and cover art
+Films, posters and cover art

-Like fellow Mad alumnus Paul Coker, Jr., Davis also contributed to Rankin-Bass productions; his character designs are featured in Mad Monster Party, The Coneheads, and the cartoon series The King Kong Show, The Jackson 5ive, and The Osmonds.
+Like fellow Mad alumnus Paul Coker Jr., Davis also contributed to Rankin-Bass productions; his character designs are featured in Mad Monster Party?, Coneheads, and the cartoon series The King Kong Show, The Jackson 5ive, and The Osmonds.
 For Raid insecticide, Davis created the animated bug that screamed "Raid?!"
 Phil Kimmelman Associates created several commercials designed by Davis and animated in his style.

-Davis produced the artwork for the poster for the 1963 comedy chase film It's a Mad, Mad, Mad, Mad World.
+Davis produced the artwork for the poster for the comedy chase film It's a Mad, Mad, Mad, Mad World (1963).
 In 2014, he remembered an experience from that year: "My dad had Parkinson's disease, and he paid me a visit.
 He really had not been to New York in—well, ever—and he came out of the station and saw the signboard [advertising the film], very big signboard in Times Square.
 That was a big thrill.
 Little old me ..."

 Two years later, he parodied his own Mad, Mad, Mad, Mad World image for the cover of the Mad paperback It's a World, World, World, World Mad, his first work for the magazine following an almost seven-year hiatus.
 Having returned, Davis would remain a regular freelancer for more than thirty years.
 When the Criterion Collection released the film on DVD and Blu-ray in 2014, Davis provided new illustrations for the accompanying booklet.

-Davis' artwork for the comedy Western Viva Max!
+Davis's artwork for the comedy Western Viva Max!
 (1969) formed the centerpiece of that film's promotional campaign, and he did the same for the film Kelly's Heroes in 1970.
 His poster for Robert Altman's The Long Goodbye (1973) presented the film in a comic light.

-In 1963 Davis produced a work of cover art for the Richard Wolfe album, Many Happy Returns of the Day! released by MGM Records, and designed the Homer and Jethro album, Homer and Jethro Go West (RCA Victor).
+In 1963, Davis produced a work of cover art for the Richard Wolfe album, Many Happy Returns of the Day! released by MGM Records, and designed the Homer and Jethro album, Homer and Jethro Go West (RCA Victor).

 In 1964, Davis created the cover art for The New Christy Minstrels album for Columbia Records which featured songs from the light-hearted Western comedy Advance to the Rear.

 In 1966, Davis created the cover art for the Johnny Cash album Everybody Loves a Nut.
-Davis also created album artwork for such musicians as The Guess Who, Tito Puente, Sailcat, and The Cowsills, as well as for such comedians as Bob and Ray, Archie Campbell, Don Imus, and Myron Cohen.
+Davis also created album artwork for such musicians as The Guess Who, Tito Puente, Sailcat and The Cowsills, as well as for such comedians as Bob and Ray, Archie Campbell, Don Imus and Myron Cohen.
 He also provided the artwork for several of Sheb Wooley's comic albums as his character Ben Colder.
 In 1974, Davis provided artwork for Atco Records' printed advertisements of the Genesis album The Lamb Lies Down on Broadway.

-During his tenure with Mad, Davis' specialty was drawing sports-themed articles.
+During his tenure with Mad, Davis's specialty was drawing sports-themed articles.
 This led to his work for Paramount Pictures, painting the poster for The Bad News Bears (1976).